 If you create a vignette of you own, tag us @benziedesign and use the hashtag #benziemakerminis!

 Thank you to Maker Team member Dani for designing and writing this tutorial!
 You can follow her on Instagram @knitty34.
-Stay tuned for more Benzie Design Maker Team tutorials from Dani and the rest of the team!
+Check out parts 1, 3 and 4 of this series and stay tuned for more Benzie Design Maker Team tutorials from Dani and the rest of the team!